mohd-baqeri/jwt-nodejs/README.md

 We have two separate servers:
   1. For Authentication & Authorization (localhost:4000)
+      - npm run authDevStart
+      - npm run devStart
-  2. For Viewing the Posts (localhost:3000)
+  3. For Viewing the Posts (localhost:3000)

 The project includes a file called: request.rest that you can test the project with...